Convergence analysis of GMRES applied to Helmholtz problems near resonances

 As suggested in~\cite{GanderGrahamEtAl2015AGH}, we use $\varepsilon = k$.
 Discretizing this problem yields the matrix $\mathbf{A}_\varepsilon$, and the original system is then right-preconditioned as:

 with the solution recovered as $\mathbf{u} = \mathbf{A}_\varepsilon^{-1} \mathbf{x}$.

 The CSL preconditioner aims to reduce iteration counts without introducing excessive computational cost.
 Its assembly is inexpensive, since the mass and stiffness matrices are reused from the original Helmholtz discretization.
 However, applying $\mathbf{A}_\varepsilon^{-1}$ can be as costly as solving the original system.
-To address this, we use an incomplete LU (ILU) factorization as an efficient approximation.
+Multigrid methods are often employed to efficiently deal with this challenge, but they can be difficult to implement and tune effectively.
+Here, we rather use an incomplete LU (ILU) factorization as an efficient approximation.
 Each GMRES iteration is then more expensive due to the cost of applying this approximate inverse.